prernadutta15/CovidTracker/README.md

 # CovidTracker
-Simple application that uses an API to track the number of cases country-wise
+## Simple application that uses an API to track the number of cases country-wise

+## Created using AngularJS